 Secret World Wildlife Rescue exists to prevent British wildlife suffering needlessly and inspire in everyone an understanding and love of wildlife and the countryside.
 Our objectives are to rescue, rehabilitate and release wildlife and animal welfare is at the heart of what we do.
 Secret World is a place of safety and we care for British wildlife – injured, sick or orphaned – no matter what the species.

 We service the South West, rescuing wildlife as far as South Gloucestershire, Bath and North Devon.
 We have a charity shop in Burnham-on-Sea.

 Secret World Wildlife Rescue (SWWR) comprises both the charity and its linked charities, Bluebell Sett and the Bluebell Sett Charitable Trust (registered charity number 1097119, Company number 04672215), and our trading company, Secret World Limited (SWL) (company number 03658761), a wholly owned subsidiary, which runs our commercial engagements.

 Our privacy notice explains how SWWR and SWL use personal information.
 All references to ‘we’, ‘us’ or ‘our’ in this notice refer to both the incorporated charity and trading company.

-SWWR and SWL will be registered as a Data Controller and Data Processor under the new General Data Protection Regulation.
+SWWR and SWL will be registered as a Data Controller and Data Processor under the new UK General Data Protection Regulation.